Tax Strategies for Funding Higher Education

 Plan for Your Future

 Whether you just had a child, or your child is getting ready to go off to K-12 school or college, a 529 plan is a tax-deferred investment vehicle that can give high-net-worth individuals a way to lower their income and estate tax liabilities.
-Your team at Mariner Wealth Advisors can help you develop a strategy to save for educational expenses as part of a comprehensive wealth management plan.
+Your team at Mariner Wealth Advisors can help you develop a strategy to save for educational expenses as part of a comprehensive wealth plan.

 Investors should consider the investment objectives, risks, charges, and expenses associated with 529 plans before investing.
 More information about specific 529 plans is available in each issuer’s official statement, which should be read carefully before investing.